adnanertorer/Adoroid.Core/README.md

 }

-🤝 Katkıda Bulunma
+🤝 Contributing
-Katkılarınızı memnuniyetle karşılıyoruz!
-Lütfen bir issue açarak öneride bulunabilir veya doğrudan pull request göndererek katkı sağlayabilirsiniz.
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.